 - BS in Economics, Missouri University of Science and Technology

 He is currently acting as the coordinator of that MS program and the associated Peace Corps Master’s International program.
-Gary Campbell is also the editor of the journal, Resources Policy.
+Dr. Campbell is also the editor of the journal, Resources Policy.

 - Natural Resource Economics

 - Social decision-making about resource use

 - Campbell, G. A. (2019).
 The Cobalt Market Revisited.
 Mineral Economics, 33(1), 21–28. https://doi.org/doi.org/10.1007/s13563-019-00173-8

 - Al Rawashdeh, R., Campbell, G., & Al Titi, A. (2016).
 The Socio-Economic Impacts of Mining on Local Communities: The Case of Jordan.
 The Extractive Industries and Society, 3(2), 494–507.